zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 The Zephyr sample application is configured by default to use the UpdateHub-CE server edition.
 This version implies you need run your own server.
-The UpdateHub-CE is distributed as a docker container and can be on your local network or even instaled on a service provider like Digital Ocean, Vultr etc.
+The UpdateHub-CE is distributed as a docker container and can be on your local network or even installed on a service provider like Digital Ocean, Vultr etc.
 To start using the UpdateHub-CE simple execute the docker command with the following parameters on another terminal ``terminal 2``.